 During the onset of pregnancy, the mother’s immune system goes through alterations to avoid attacking the foetus.
 One of the alterations observed is the increase of monocytes.
 However, the side-effects of this are that it can lead to certain complications in pregnancy like preeclampsia.
 To remove these fears, the doctor may advise a test when the monocytes are observed to be too high.

 There is no change in the count of these cells.
-Any change will be an indication of a weak immune or the attack of an infection.
+Any change will be an indication of a weak immunity or the attack of an infection.

 There is no significant change in the number of Basophils.

-It decreases in the first two trimesters and increases in the last trimester and postpartum.
-These changes are suppression of immunological activity during pregnancy.
+WBC count in pregnancy first trimester decreases and increases in the last trimester and postpartum.
+These changes are due to the suppression of immunological activity during pregnancy.

-What is the Normal White Blood Cell Count While Pregnant?
+What is the Normal White Blood Cell Count During Pregnancy?

 The total white blood cells in average non-pregnant women are between 4,500 – 11,000/ cu mm.
 During pregnancy, the minimum count to be maintained is 6000/ cu mm.
 In the third trimester, a range between 12000-18000 per microliter is considered as normal.

 As the immune system adjusts itself to your little one growing inside, you can expect the white blood cell count to increase at different intervals.
-This is nothing out of the ordinary and any thought of a grave medical emergency needs to be dismissed immediately.
+This is nothing out of the ordinary; any thought of a grave medical emergency must be dismissed immediately.

 Causes of High WBC Count During Pregnancy

-The stress during pregnancy is not just emotional but also physical.
-This increases white blood cells higher than the usual rate to shield the body from harm.
-Therefore, you should practise yoga and meditation to destress yourself.
+Stress during pregnancy is not just emotional but also physical.
+This causes the white blood cell count to be higher than the usual rate to shield the body from harm.
+Therefore, you should practise yoga and meditation to de-stress.

 Any bacterial or fungal infection varying from the common cold to UTI increases the white blood cells.
-Take precautions to keep yourself safe and away from such infections.
-Your immune system is busy shielding you more than ever before, so take good care of yourself.
+Take precautions to keep yourself safe from such infections.
+Your immune system is busy shielding you, now more than ever, so take good care of yourself.